mohit-sharma-87/starter-azure-function-mongodb/README.md

 }
 ```
-Now to capture user input, year of the movie was released that would be used query and gather
-information from the collection.
+Now to capture user input year that would be used to query and gather information from the collection.

 ```java
 final int yearRequestParam = valueOf(request.getQueryParameters().get("year"));